 Choices you make will impact your financial future

 Media reports have sensationalized the student debt problem, but the borrowers depicted in these stories are not representative of the typical undergraduate student at American University.
-As you plan for your education future, we want students and families to make smart choices and take charge of financing their education.
+As you plan for your education and future, we want to help students and families make smart choices and take charge of financing their education.
 One important step is to understand the cumulative, long term impact of federal vs. private loan choices, compared with other choices, prior to taking on loan obligations.

 Average loan debt for AU students is decreasing

 Good news.
 The average loan debt for the graduating class of 2014* is $32,500, a decline of 21% from a high of $40,966 for the Class of 2009.
 The 2014 average debt figure brings the average back to levels prior to 2009.

 AU’s reported average debt for loan borrowers at graduation ($32,500) for the class of 2014 is lower than the national average of $33,000.
 Forty percent of the class of 2014 did not take out any loans to finance their education and graduated debt-free.

 Understanding your financial situation will help you make better long-term choices regarding loans as you pay for your college education.

 Several years ago, we identified a big problem for a small number of students here at American University and began a focused financial literary campaign to encourage students to make educated decisions when financing their education.